 - 5.2 Ipswich is the county town of Suffolk and a major centre of population, economic activity and growth in the Eastern Region.
 It is a key centre in the New Anglia Local Enterprise Partnership region covering Norfolk and Suffolk.
 Map 1 below shows Ipswich in context. - 5.3 The town performs a regional role in delivering growth and performing as a major employment, shopping and service centre, and a focus for transportation.
-There is in Ipswich also an ongoing need for regeneration to address pockets of deprivation in some of the disadvantaged and physically more run down areas of the town. - 5.4 Deprivation issues are the result of different combinations of factors that may include higher than average proportions of elderly residents, high unemployment; lower-than average skill level; income deprivation or crime.
+There is in Ipswich also an ongoing need for regeneration to address pockets of deprivation in some of the disadvantaged and physically more run down areas of the town. - Deprivation issues are the result of different combinations of factors that may include higher than average proportions of elderly residents, high unemployment; lower-than average skill level; income deprivation or crime.
 For example unemployment in Ipswich is higher than that for the eastern region as a whole and the national average, while areas with higher than average pensioner households have implications for the future distribution of health and social care.

-King's Lynn

-Norfolk

-Great Yarmouth

-Lowestoft

-Surbridge

-Cambridge Surfolk

-Surfolk Coastar

-Cambridgeshire

-Surbridgeshire

-Gambridgeshire

-Surbridgeshire

-Cambridgeshire

-Colchester Harvich

-Ipswich Borough Council

-Ipswich Policy Area

-New Anglia Local Enterprise Partnership

-Suffolk Districts

-County Boundaries

-© Crown copyright and database right 2014.
+King's Lynn Norfolk Bury St Edmunds Suffolk Coasta Cambridgeshire Sudbu Ipswich Borough Council Braintre Ipswich Policy Area shop's Stortford Hertfordshire New Anglia Local Enterprise Partnership Suffolk Districts County Boundaries © Crown copyright and database right 2014.
 Ordnance Survey Licence number 100021566.